Raunak567/healthcare/README.md

 yarn hardhat run scripts/deploy.js --network arbitrumSepolia
 ```
 #### Replace the deployed contract address in Healthcare.js on line 18.

+Also You have to chaNGE the env file to enter the private key.

 * NOTE: Since I have already deployed this smart contract, you don't need to deploy it again.
 Here is the link to my deployed smart contract on the [Arbitrum Sepolia testnet](https://sepolia.arbiscan.io/address/0x9adBa728D920e8A6295C73CC55510401Da2A05E7).